 Then the question is, in this time of Zoom and YouTube and other online content delivery systems, is it better to learn online or in person?
 I think learning yoga in person is best way to do a Yoga teacher training, if your goal is to actually become a teacher.
 But if you are only seeking information, online can be a great way to learn the philosophy, anatomy, and other things that are required by Yoga Alliance.

 Yoga Unified is a new organization that offers more specific areas of Yoga teacher training.
 After all, the initial 200 hours teacher training required by Yoga Alliance is simply the beginning of lifelong practice and study.

-Donna Amrita Davidge is the owner of Sewall House Yoga retreat and integrated Kundalini, Iyengar, Ashtanga, Nidra, Restorative and hatha yoga into her training there.
-THE NEXT training is SEPT 19- OCT 10 2021, limited to 5 students.
+Author Bio: Donna Amrita Davidge is the owner and operator of Sewall House Yoga Retreat.
+She has integrated Kundalini, Iyengar, Ashtanga, Nidra, Restorative, and Hatha Yoga into her teacher training.